The Colorado & Arizona

 There are a lot of law firms out there.
 Some law firms advertise on television promising huge settlements.
 Other Denver & Phoenix Personal Injury Lawyers advertise on the Internet or in local newspapers promising one thing or another.
 In the end, they are all pretty much the same.
 Ramos Law stands out and offers something no other law firm can, the expertise of a trained E.R.
 Doctor who has years of experience caring for the injured.

 The Ramos Advantage is more than just having a doctor who is also your attorney.
 We will do everything in our power to help you get the care you need and the compensation you deserve.
-We will meet you on your terms to discuss your case – at your home, at a local coffee house or restaurant or here at our north metro office.
+We will meet you on your terms to discuss your case – at your home, at a local coffee house or restaurant or at any of our front range offices.
 The Ramos Advantage is a system that prides itself on always putting the client first while it bridges the gap between law and medicine.

 The bottom line is The Ramos Advantage sets us apart from other law firms.
 At Ramos Law, we treat you like people and we do this type of work because we genuinely care about helping others.
 This is our mission and we would be honored to help you as well if you have been injured through the fault of another.